spiritphyz/Save-the-Environment/User/tmux-cheat-sheet.md

   * C-b &  kill window

 # Tmux Panes (splits)
-M is the meta key, which is `alt` on Mac keyboards
+M is the meta key, which is `option` on Mac keyboards.

+`C-b M-1` means to "press control-b, then press option-1".

   * C-b %    split into left and right panes (percent symbol parts are mostly horizontal)
   * C-b "    split into top and bottom panes (double quote is stacked above single quote)
   * C-b o    jump between panes